 Core tip: Bowel preparation is one of the most frequent reasons why patients object to participating in screening colonoscopies, and inadequate preparation is a major obstacle to achieving a high-quality colonoscopy.
 Furthermore, the two most important quality indicators of colonoscopy, the adenoma detection rate and cecal intubation rate, are associated with the quality of bowel preparation.
 Therefore, bowel preparation is critical for high-quality colonoscopies because only optimal colonic cleansing allows the colonoscopist to view clearly the entire colonic mucosa.
 A greater awareness of the importance of adequate preparation will lead to the improved quality of colonoscopies.

-Quality indicators that can be impacted by bowel preparation in colonoscopy
+Table 1 Quality indicators that can be impacted by bowel preparation in colonoscopy.

 BOWEL PREPARATION AND COLONOSCOPY EFFICIENCY

-Table 2 Summary of studies demonstrates an association between bowel preparation and procedural success
+Table 2 Summary of studies demonstrates an association between bowel preparation and procedural success.

 BOWEL PREPARATION AND DIAGNOSTIC YIELD